-Stakeholder and community engagements to determine and undertake development priorities, form the cornerstone of the IDP in EPMLM.
-Community needs are dynamic and ever-changing; thus, they have to be reviewed frequently.
-Engagements with our communities always assist EPMLM with enhancement of service delivery targets, outputs and outcomes and through the Performance Management System, which is implemented by the municipality.
-These engagements ensure that the EPMLM remains accountable to the local community, the various sectors and business alike.
-The Municipal Council through its various Section 79 of the Municipal Structures Act ensures that its oversight role is sufficiently mandated by the populace voice of its local community, through fully embracing the principles of participatory democracy underpinned by values of transparency and accountability.
-This is in part achieved through a well-functioning Ward Committee System; robust public participation through various development planning processes; and regular communication with the community using public meetings, community newsletters, open day stakeholder participation engagements, radio and various other public or private print and electronic media including the Municipal Website.
+Stakeholder and community engagements to determine and undertake development priorities form the cornerstone of the IDP in EPMLM.
+Community needs are dynamic and ever-changing and consequently, they have to be reviewed frequently.
+Engagements with our communities always assists EPMLM in getting community buy-in on our developmental interventions which enhances service delivery targets, outputs and outcomes and through the Performance Management System implemented by the municipality.
+These engagements present a monitoring and evaluation platform for the beneficiaries thereby ensuring that the EPMLM remains accountable to the local community, the various sectors and business alike.
+The Municipal Council through its various Section 79 Committees of the Municipal Structures Act 117 of 1998 as amended by Act 3 of 2021 ensures that its oversight role is sufficiently mandated by the populace voice of its local community, through fully embracing the principles of participatory democracy underpinned by the Constitutional values of transparency and accountability.
+This is in part achieved in the EPMLM through a well-functioning Governance and Ward Committee System; robust public participation through various development planning processes; and regular communication with the community using public meetings, community newsletters, open day stakeholder participation engagements, radio and various other public or private print and electronic media including the Municipal Website.
 EPMLM takes particular pride in its efforts to ensure that members of the community participate in the planning and development of their wards as well as the broader community.
 This truly fosters a culture of partnership in development and is enabling the EPMLM to deliver comprehensively on the priorities as identified in the IDP.

-1.1The Legislative Context
+1.1 The Legislative Context

 Municipalities function within an extensive legislative and policy framework that provides prescripts and guidelines for municipal actions according to constitutional obligations.
-In this regard, all municipalities must align their budget and programmes with national developmental and institutonal policy directives that are mainly being guided by the constitution.
+In this regard, all municipalities must align their budget and programmes with national developmental and institutional policy directives that are mainly being guided by the constitution.
 A myriad of legislation and policies are guiding the integrated development planning for the municipality; however, the overarching legislation and policy that guides integrated development planning principles are the Constitution, Municipal Systems Act and the White Paper on Local Government.